rehierl/node-tree-outliner/1-1-relations/2-0-ordered-sets.md

 clarification

 * poset (partially ordered set) - not every pair needs to be comparable
+* unique/distinct elements in sequences
+* ordered according to the elements of a set

 <!-- ======================================================================= -->
 # Ordered sets